Sorry, you need to enable JavaScript to visit this website.

 The BiH Constitution delegates the responsibility for the provision of health-care to the two entities and BD BiH.
 There is no state level ministry of health, although the BiH Ministry of Civil Affairs is responsible for national coordination and international strategies related to health.
 BiH has a total of 13 health insurance funds and 13 ministries or departments responsible for the provision of healthcare services, in an arrangement that directly follows the constitutional structure of the country.

 The healthcare system includes the insurance funds, medical facilities and staff.
 The structure of health facilities in both entities reflects the model and system of former Yugoslavia comprised of specialist clinical centres, specialist and general hospitals, health centres and smaller outpatient clinics.
 There is also a network of public health institutes that are responsible for monitoring and surveillance, health protection, disease prevention and health promotion.
-These institutes are distributed geographically with the central Public Health Institute for the FBiH located in Sarajevo and cantonal public health institutes in the Central Bosnia, Posavina, Sarajevo, Tuzla and Zenica cantons, while the central RS Public Health Institute is located in Banja Luka with five branches distributed throughout the entity.
-Health issues in RS is centralized and exists at the entity-wide level.
-Thus, centralized system of health insurance in RS is much more favourable for the insured persons compared with what is provided for the insured persons in the FBiH.
+These institutes are distributed geographically with the central Public Health Institute for FBiH located in Sarajevo and cantonal public health institutes in the Central Bosnia, Posavina, Sarajevo, Tuzla and Zenica cantons, while the central RS Public Health Institute is located in Banja Luka with five branches distributed throughout the entity.
+Health issues in RS are centralized and exist at the entity-wide level.
+Thus, centralized system of health insurance in RS is much more favourable for the insured persons compared with what is provided for the insured persons in FBiH.

 Cross-sectoral cooperation